awsdocs/aws-greengrass-developer-guide/doc_source/ml-dlc-console.md

 1. Choose **Update**\.

-## Step 5: Add Amazon SageMaker Neo Optimized Model Resource to the Greengrass Group<a name="ml-console-dlc-add-resources"></a>
+## Step 5: Add a Amazon SageMaker Neo\-Optimized Model Resource to the Greengrass Group<a name="ml-console-dlc-add-resources"></a>

  In this step, you create a resource for the optimized ML inference model and upload it to an Amazon S3 bucket\.
-Then you locate the Amazon S3 uploaded model in the AWS IoT Greengrass console and affiliate the newly created resource with the Lambda function\.
+Then, you locate the Amazon S3 uploaded model in the AWS IoT Greengrass console and affiliate the newly created resource with the Lambda function\.
 This makes it possible for the function to access its resources on the core device\.

 1. On your computer, navigate to the Neo deep learning runtime installer package that you unpacked earlier\.
 Navigate to the `resnet50` directory\.